MagicTelecom/mt_php_sdk/README.md

 }
 ```

-## 18. Create a cart for a specific account
+## 18. Create a cart for an account

 ```php
 try {